P-wave Sommerfeld enhancement near threshold: a simplified approach

 We then consider only contributions linear in the time-like direction inside the integral:

-The recursion relation ins this limit is then:
+The recursion relation in this limit is then:

-where we used $q=(2 m_S +E, \vec{0})$, with $E$ being the energy above or below the threshold for the production of the $S$ particle pair.
+where we used $q=(2 m_S +E, \vec{0})$, with $E$ being the energy above the threshold for the production of the S particle pair (negative $E$ corresponds to scattering below threshold).
 In the non-relativistic limit, we have $p^0=0$ and thus we can perform the $k^{0}$ integral:

 With this we recover Eq.\eqref{eq:recursiongeneral}: